The three-needle bind-off is a great way to cast off live stitches, but it also joins two fabric pieces together. Read my guide.

 What Is The 3 Needle Bind Off?

 People use this particular bind off method to join two pieces of knitted fabric, and you end up with two pieces seamed together.
 The three-needle bind-off creates a line of ‘Vs,’ similar to what the crochet chain stitch looks like.
+Go slowly so you get a neat selvedge edge.

 Three Needles Bind Off Garter Stitch (Knit Stitch)